-Pour the water over the skins and bring to a simmer.
+Pour water over skins and bring to a simmer.
 Simmer for 1 hour, or until you reach your desired color, stirring occasionally.
 The liquid in the pan will turn from pale tea color to a deep, gorgeous, brick red.
 This is your egg dye.

 Strain the dye into a smaller saucepan, pressing down on the skins.
 At this point you may either color your eggs by simmering them in the dye bath for 12 to 15 minutes or you may do a little further decoration.

 This method will create a relief design on the surface of the egg.
 Cut a piece of cheesecloth about 8 inches square.
-Place a small herb sprig, a flower blossom or foliage on the cheesecloth and set the egg on top of the foliage.
+Place a small herb sprig, flower blossom or foliage on the cheesecloth and set the egg on top of the foliage.
 Bring the edges of the cheesecloth up around the egg and twist in the back, making sure the decoration is pressed tightly against the front surface of the egg.
 (This will keep the dye from seeping under the surface of the foliage.)
 Secure with a rubber band and trim off any excess cheesecloth.
 Repeat with as many eggs as you would like to decorate.

-Place the eggs carefully in the dye bath (you may have to do this in batches) and bring the dye bath to a simmer.
-Cook the eggs gently for about 12 to 15 minutes or until the color is deep and rich.
+Place eggs carefully in the dye bath (you may have to do this in batches) and bring the dye bath to a simmer.
+Cook the eggs gently for 12 to 15 minutes or until the color is deep and rich.